-The BART Farm (formerly the Towne Farm)
+The Towne Farm

 In 1955, the Montana State University Agricultural Experiment Station was authorized by the State Board of Education to use Morrill Act Funds to purchase farmland west of the MSU campus.
 This land was purchased from Norman L. Towne and Lola L. Towne for \$56,000.
 The warranty deed states: "Party of the second part (MSU/MAES) agrees that so long as said lands are used as a farm in connection with the Agricultural Experiment Station of Montana State College that the same shall be named and designated Norman L. Towne Experiment and Research Farm".
+The Towne Farm is today known as the BART Farm (Bozeman Agricultural Research and Teaching Farm).

 In 1968, the cattle, horse and swine work was moved from the main campus to their present location west of campus on what was then known as the Towne Farm.
 This move to the new livestock facilities was a difficult one because of lack of sufficient funds to complete the livestock facilities to the point where they would simply house animals.
-This was a period of fairly high inflation and from the time that the money was appropriated, inflation had eaten into the budget so much that, for example, slotted floors could not be put into part the swine barn and there were few pens inside for pigs, gravel parking was not available so vehicles were constantly getting stuck in the mud, no outside pens for swine were constructed and no concrete slabs were there for outside housing, the nutrition center could not be completed, the beef cattle facility lacked fencing and the feed bunks would not restrain the cows and the feed mill was just a shell of a building with no bins and nothing in it.
+This was a period of fairly high inflation and from the time that the money was appropriated, inflation had eaten into the budget.
+Slotted floors could not be put into the swine barn and there were few pens inside for pigs.
+Gravel parking was not available so vehicles were constantly getting stuck in the mud.
+No outside pens for swine were constructed and no concrete slabs were there for outside housing.
+The nutrition center could not be completed and the beef cattle facility lacked fencing.
+The feed mill was just a shell of a building with no bins in it.
 All of the additional improvements had to come from work funds thus reducing the research effort.
 (41)